maciej-mazur-github/kulinaria/README.md

 ### In this application you can:

 - view the list of either all or categorized (dinners, salads, pasta, sandwiches) cooking recipes
-- view the details of the chosen recipe (time of preparation, category, type, vote count, ingredients, preparation steps, photo)
+- view the details of the chosen recipe (time of preparation, category, type, ingredients, preparation steps, photo)
+- view the service content on different screen width devices **(pages are implemented as fully responsive, with different forms applied for different screen widths)**
 - filter the recipes by type (meat or vegetarian) or clear the filter at any time
 - sort recipes by title, vote number or preparation time (ascending and descending)
 - use pagination to navigate through filtered and/or sorted recipe list
-- edit each and every one of above mentioned details
+- **If you are logged in, you can:**
+  - add a new photo or replace the existing one with local disk image file
+  - vote up or down any recipe
+  - modify preparation time, meal category and meal type (meat vs. vegetarian)
-- delete any recipe from database
+  - delete any recipe from the database
   - add a new recipe to the database
+  - add new ingredients and modify or delete the existing ones
+  - add new preparation steps and modify or delete the existing ones

 <p align="right">(<a href="#readme-top">back to top</a>)</p>